 The school district has an interest in maintaining a safe and healthful environment and in preventing disruption of the educational process.
-In order to further that interest, the school district will take appropriate action regarding students convicted of crimes that relate to the school environment.
+To promote that interest, the school district will take appropriate action regarding students convicted of crimes that relate to the school environment.

 C. Criminal Investigations.

-- It is the policy of the school district to cooperate with law enforcement officials.
-The school district will make all efforts, however, to encourage law enforcement officials to question students and employees outside of school hours and off school premises unless there are extenuating circumstances or the matter being investigated is school-related, or as otherwise provided by law.
+- The policy of the school district is to cooperate with law enforcement officials.
+The school district will make all efforts, however, to encourage law enforcement officials to question students and employees outside of school hours and off school premises unless extenuating circumstances exist, the matter being investigated is school-related, or as otherwise provided by law.

-- If such questioning at school is unavoidable, the school district will attempt to maintain confidentiality, to avoid embarrassment to students and employees and to avoid disruption of the educational program.
+- If questioning at school is unavoidable, the school district will attempt to maintain confidentiality, to avoid embarrassment to students and employees and to avoid disruption of the educational program.
 The school district will attempt to notify parents of a student under age 18 that police will be questioning their child.
-Normally, the superintendent, principal, or other appropriate school official will be present during the interview, except as otherwise required by law (Minn.
-Stat. § 626.556, Subd.
-10), or as otherwise determined in consultation with the parent or guardian.
+Normally, the superintendent, principal, or other appropriate school official will be present during the interview, except as otherwise required by law (Minnesota Statutes section 260E.22), or as otherwise determined in consultation with the parent or guardian.

 D. Data Practices

-The school district will release to law enforcement authorities educational and personnel data only in accordance with Minn.
-Stat.
-Ch.
-13 (Minnesota Government Data Practices Act) and 20 U.S.C. § 1232g (FERPA).
+The school district will release to law enforcement authorities educational and personnel data only in accordance with Minnesota Statutes Chapter 13 (Minnesota Government Data Practices Act) and 20 United States Code section 1232g (FERPA).

 V. STATEMENTS WHEN LITIGATION IS PENDING